About Ayurveda

 8. Vajikarana chikilsa (Aphrodisiac therapy)

 In Ayurveda treatments, there are four basic forms, i.e., medicine or drug therapy, Panchakarma, Control of diet & control of lifestyle.
-Panchakarma can play a crucial role to eradicate unwanted substances (Ama-Toxins) from our cells, so it can be called purification method of Ayurveda treatments which includes five cleansing method called Shodhanas.
-There are different types of Ayurvedic treatments are available according to the nature of diseases………read more
+Panchakarma can play a crucial role in eradicating unwanted substances (Ama-Toxins) from our cells, so it can be called the purification method of Ayurveda treatments which includes five cleansing methods called Shodhanas.
+There are different types of Ayurvedic treatments available according to the nature of diseases...Learn more

-The backbone of Ayurveda medicine is herbal plant; medicines are prepared from roots, leaves, fruits, barks and seeds, or from some minerals and metals, some animal substances may also be used in some medicines and treatments.
-For example, milk of different animal (or its by-products like butter, Ghee, curd etc.), bones, teeth, horns, urine and dung of different animals, civet, shellac and shells of creatures, etc. There are different types of Ayurvedic medicines are available, for example, Arishtas, medicated oils-(Thilam, Enna, Keram) Asavas, Bhasmas etc.
+The backbone of Ayurveda medicine is herbal plants; medicines are prepared from roots, leaves, fruits, barks, and seeds, or some minerals and metals, some animal substances may also be used in some medicines and treatments.
+For example, milk of different animals (or its by-products like butter, Ghee, curd, etc.), bones, teeth, horns, urine, and dung of different animals, civets, shellac, and shells of creatures, etc. There are different types of Ayurvedic medicines available, for example, Arishtas, medicated oils-(Thilam, Enna, Keram) Asavas, Bhasmas, etc.

-Various oils could be used in a number of ways for example massage oils, hair oil intake medicated oils for Snehapanam treatments.
+Various oils could be used in several ways for example massage oils, hair oil intake, and medicated oils for Snehapanam treatments.
 For the preparation of some Ayurveda medicines, preserves herbal medicines (Angady Marunnu) also can be used.
-It would be better to consult an Ayurveda Doctor or an Ayurveda Medical Practitioner before taking medicines, Improper use of some Ayurveda medicines may harmful to us.
+It would be better to consult an Ayurveda Doctor or an Ayurveda Medical Practitioner before taking medicines, Improper use of some Ayurveda medicines may be harmful to us.

-Traditional practitioners of Ayurveda in Kerala (South India) are called Vaidyas, who practiced this method for centuries were the healing system for the people in Kerala.
-Kerala is the one of the richest medicinal plant hub in the world.
-The good climate of Kerala helps to grow and survive medicinal plants without any damage; natural abundance of forests is another reason.
+Traditional practitioners of Ayurveda in Kerala (South India) are called Vaidyas, who practiced this method for centuries as the healing system for the people in Kerala.
+Kerala is one of the richest medicinal plant hubs in the world.
+The good climate of Kerala helps to grow and survive medicinal plants without any damage; the natural abundance of forests is another reason.

 The specialty of the soil keeps the potency of herbal medicines than other places.
-In Kerala Ayurveda is a lifestyle which keeps the people in a good health in a natural way.
-We can see this treatment system and methods are described in old texts like Ashtanga Hridaya, Charaka Samhitha, and Sushrutha Samhita, were written thousands of years ago.
+In Kerala Ayurveda is a lifestyle that keeps the people in good health in a natural way.
+We can see this treatment system and methods are described in old texts like Ashtanga Hridaya, Charaka Samhitha, and Sushrutha Samhita, which were written thousands of years ago.